Help

 - Confirm at least one confirmed trading account is assigned.

-- Confirm the chosen revision’s status is
+- Confirm the selected revision is valid.

 - Any error message shown in the UI when the start attempt fails.

-My backtest failed.
+My backtest job failed.
 How can I troubleshoot?

 - Invalid time range: